hoast/hoast/CONTRIBUTING.md

 Before you start work on a pull request check any open pull request first then open an issue and inform us about what you want to do.
 Whether this is about a bug fix or new feature we would hate to see you effort go to waist.
 Perhaps someone is already working on fixing that bug or you wish to build a feature that is out of the scope.
 However do not let this discourage you from creating your own fork!
 We support most use-cases, but can not realistically support all, so feel free to modify the project.

-To create a pull request first fork the repository, change to the `develop` branch, make, and commit your changes.
+To create a pull request first fork the repository, make and and commit your changes.
 Then create a pull request in the original repository, select the changes, fill in a short form, and submit the request.
 Afterwards simply wait for us to get back to you with any feedback.

-> If the repository does not have a `develop` branch, then use the default branch.

 When making changes make sure you do everything listed below.
 + Follow styling.
 + Run tests.
 + Write documentation.
++ Write examples.
 + Write tests.
 + Sign off commits.

 ### Follow styling

 There is no specific styling guide to use.
-There are however two which can automatically be enforced by [EditorConfig](https://editorconfig.org) and [ESLint](https://eslint.org) using the `.editorconfig` and `.eslintrc.json` files respectively.
+There are however two which can automatically be enforced by [EditorConfig](https://editorconfig.org) and [ESLint](https://eslint.org) using the `.editorconfig` and `.eslintrc.js` file respectively.
 Therefore you are recommend to install a plugin to automate this process.

-> See [EditorConfig's download section](https://editorconfig.org/#download) for a list of editor extensions.
+See [EditorConfig's download section](https://editorconfig.org/#download) for a list of editor extensions.
+Depending on your preferences you can enable the format / lint on save option in several editors as well.

 ### Run tests

-Clone the repository, install dependencies with `$ npm i --save`, and run tests with `$ npm test`.
+Clone the repository, install dependencies with `% yarn install`, and run tests with `% yarn workspaces run test` or `% yarn workspace <package-name> run test` for a specific package.

 ### Write documentation